-- Give people a heads-up beforehand. - Verify and double-check email addresses. - Do not invite people using shared email accounts (e.g. info@company.com). - Give users just the permissions they need (see next section). - Add a message explaining the need for strong password credentials. - If users only require temporary access, do not forget to set an expiration date.
+- Give people a heads-up beforehand. - Verify and double-check email addresses. - Invite people using personal email accounts only (e.g. not info@company.com). - Give users just the permissions they need (see next section). - Add a message explaining the need for strong password credentials. - If users only require temporary access, do not forget to set an expiration date.